joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 **Terms:**

-- Hard magic system: A magic system with defined rules, consistently applied, often used by characters to solve problems in a specific, repeatable, and predictable way; usually at a cost to the character.
+- Hard magic system: A magic system with defined rules, consistently applied, often used by characters to solve problems in a specific, repeatable, and predictable way; usually at a cost to the character, setting, or both.
 - Soft magic system: A magic system with loose rules often used to introduce (or increase) a sense of wonder or tension in a setting rather than solving problems in predictable ways.

 Guidelines:

-1. Spells originate from physical assets, which are carried by characters in order to cast; nothing else is required to cast the spell.
+1. Spells originate from physical assets, which are carried by characters in order to cast; without the asset, the spell cannot be cast.
 2. Qualities of the spell determine the difficulty to cast, which targets the spirit battery.
 3. Difficulty should start at 0 and be easy to calculate; if difficulty to cast reaches 7, no further calculations are required.
-4. Resolving magic using a roll should only require one roll.
+4. Resolving magic with a roll should only require one roll.

 Implementation to calculate difficulty to cast: